SAP/node-rfc/doc/install.rst

 If `SAP NetWeaver RFC SDK <https://support.sap.com/en/product/connectors/nwrfcsdk.html>`_ and `NodeJS <http://nodejs.org/>`_ are already installed on your system, you can install the :mod:`node-rfc` package from npm, or build from source.

-You may use the current or any of `LTS node releases  <https://github.com/nodejs/Release>`_ and considering the SAP NW RFC SDK is fully backwards compatible, using the latest SAP NW RFC SDK release is reccomended.
+You may use the current or any of `LTS node releases  <https://github.com/nodejs/Release>`_ and the latest SAP NW RFC SDK release (fully backwards compatible).

 .. _install-c-connector: